zimolzak/fakedata/Readme.md

   Calcium, WBC differential.

 * Age, gender.
-These two variables simulate the *joint* probability distribution of age & gender in US veterans.
+These two variables simulate the *joint* probability distribution of age & gender in US veterans (all comers, not limited to lung cancer patients, so you get some 29 year olds).

 * limits on Brownian motion so it can't get absurd or negative numbers, K of 25, Hct of 109, etc.

 * Clearly denotes the demographics as fake.

-* Genes
+* Genes.
+Somewhat realistic distributions of lung cancer mutations based on published literature.
+Also plausible number of mutations per tumor.

 * Specific diagnosis (really only histology).